 If there were true competition in the medical industry, where more people could become doctors, then healthcare costs would drop dramatically.

-There are some doctors (we need more of them!) who work outside the insurance industry, who accept only cash, and do very well.
-If enough doctors did this, the cost of medical care would go down because mosts minor costs would be handled outside the health insurance system.
+Some doctors (we need more of them!) work outside the insurance industry, accept only cash, and do very well.
+If enough doctors did this, the cost of medical care would go down because most minor costs would be handled outside the health insurance system.

-If I could produce a medical product or service at one-tenth the cost of what other medical companies charge (which, by the way, is closer to their true cost), then many thousands or even millions of people would be benefitted from my company.
+If I could produce a medical product or service at one-tenth the cost of what other medical companies charge (which, by the way, is closer to their honest cost), then many thousands or even millions of people would benefit from my company.

 Ever-changing

 No perfect social order can be created because human beings are imperfect and changeable.
 Even if one system could be devised for a small group of people over a limited period of time, such an order could not apply forever.
-Societies must be allowed to change in reasoned and healthy ways that increase the long-term well-being and security of their citizens.
+Societies must be allowed to change in reasoned and healthy ways that increase their citizens' long-term well-being and security.

 A strong, highly centralized Statist government is resistant to changes that don’t increase its power.